kiboschool/course-mathematical-thinking/src/lessons/predicate-logic.md

 - Predicates and statements
 - Logical conjunctions AND and OR
 - Negation
-- Conditional statements (if...then), inverses, and contrapositives
+- Conditional logic, Implication (if...then), inverses, and contrapositives
 - Less familiar logical constructions (XOR, if and only if)